๐ Comrie, Perth & Kinross

 โ

 The foaming depths of the River Lednock upstream from Comrie soon show the passer-by why these rapids are called the Deil’s Caldron.
 The whole section of riverside here is usually a bubbling mass of white water, although good views from the path are at a premium.
 Lord Melville’s Monument atop Dun More overlooks the rapids, giving a panorama of the surrounding hills on a clear day (unfortunately we chose to visit during a snowstorm, which hampered visibility a bit).
 We’ve heard reports that the autumn leaf colours are spectacular here.
-Storm damage since our last visit means that some sections may now look quite different to the photos shown below – but at least the route is passable again!
+Storm damage since our last visit means that some sections may now look quite different to the photos shown below.

 ๐ท Chronological photo guide